4 October 1962

 17 October 1963

 Having told the Saint that she has just seen her husband who is supposed to be abroad, Mrs. Ellshaw is murdered.
 She was once the secretary to Sir John Ripwell and, at a house party attended by the Saint,Sir John is also shot though not seriously.In the event of his death his business would go to his partner, Hugo Meyer and his property to his children Anne and Kenneth, but Kenneth seems to be under the influence of Sir John's secretary, Irelock.
 Then Kenneth also disappears.
+In order to rescue him and unmask the murderer the Saint must solve the identity of the elusive Ellshaw.

 Season 2, Episode 6: Marcia24 October 1963